-The long-term effects of excessive alcohol turn into serious health problems and chronic diseases such as heart disease, liver disease, digestive issues, stroke, high blood pressure, flawed immune system resulting in an increased chance of getting sick, anxiety and depression and other mental health issues, alcoholism – alcohol dependence, social problems like family issues and unemployment, can lead to poor school performance, brain damage can lead to dementia, and quitting after years of drinking can cause seizures and death.
+The long-term effects of alcohol and alcoholism can turn into serious health problems and chronic diseases such as heart disease, liver disease, digestive issues, stroke, high blood pressure, flawed immune system resulting in an increased chance of getting sick, anxiety and depression and other mental health issues, alcoholism – alcohol dependence, social problems like family issues and unemployment, can lead to poor school performance, brain damage can lead to dementia, and quitting after years of drinking can cause seizures and death.
 Alcohol is the most dangerous drug, and an alcoholic is as dangerous as a meth addict.

 According to the World Health Organization (WHO), alcohol is now responsible for over 3 million deaths annually worldwide; marijuana is probably responsible for preventing many deaths.
 Alcohol is responsible for more deaths than every other drug combined.
-200 000 people die yearly from cocaine, heroin causes 100 000 deaths, meth causes approximately 1000 deaths a year.
+200 000 people die yearly from cocaine, and heroin causes 100 000 deaths.
+Meth causes approximately 1000 deaths a year.
 Alcohol alone is responsible for more than 200 diseases and injury-related conditions.
 5.1% of all injury and illness worldwide is attributed to alcohol.
 Between the ages of 20-39 years, about 13.5% of all deaths are alcohol-related.
 An alcoholic has a greater chance of death from alcohol withdrawal than a person withdrawing from any other drug.
 An alcoholic who has serious alcoholism may need to consider Alcoholic Anonymous (AA).

 “I am not here to build a business; I am not here to build a corporation; Not here to build Schools; I am not here to build churches—I am no Mother Theresa.
 What I will do, though, is—lead a legacy.”